11/11/14 - Councilman Koretz's office responds to our action alert:

 Ride Westwood is a LACBC West Bike Ambassador campaign designed to educate and inform the Westwood community and others about a proposed bike lane on Westwood Boulevard.
 This proposed project is part of the 2010 Bicycle Master Plan and is meant to connect to a larger network of bicycle paths, lanes, and routes for everyone to use.
-This particular project may require the removal of a travel lane or a parking lane to accommodate for these improvements.

 The addition of bike lanes on Westwood will accent the people-oriented district this community has become and will ultimately make the area a more vibrant and livable community.

 Community | Westwood has always been a prime destination for the region.
 It is home to many happening businesses, community events, diverse housing options, and UCLA.
 These elements of the neighborhood create an ideal environment for bicycling.
 50% of all trips in Los Angeles County are under 3 miles, trips that can easily be done by bicycle on Westwood.
-Decreasing congestion and improving air quality while promoting active living also comes with the installation of bike lanes.
+Decreasing congestion and improving air quality while promoting active living also come with the installation of bike lanes.

 Economy | There are studies showing robust economic activity as bicycle amenities are introduced into a neighborhood.
-New York is seeing a boost in revenues for businesses along side new bicycle lanes.
+New York is seeing a boost in revenues for businesses alongside new bicycle lanes.
 Merchants in San Francisco say new bike lanes have improved business and supported traffic calming.
 There are also Business Improvement Districts in Long Beach and San Diego that are pursuing Bicycle-Friendly districts to alleviate parking problems and traffic congestion.

 feel free to contact Alek Bartrosouf at firstname.lastname@example.org or (213) 629-2142